Joecstarr/thesis/sections/preliminaries/foundations_of_knots/notations.md

 deficiencies become intractable when a computer is brought into the picture.
 As a remedy for this issue, knot theorists have invented several combinatorial notations for knots.
-Perhaps the most historically important knot notation for use in tabulation by computer is the Dowker-Thistlethwaite (DT) notation (@sec-proj-note_dt) developed by its namesakes specifically for use in computational tabulation.
+Perhaps the most historically important knot notation for use in tabulation by computer is the Dowker-Thistlethwaite (DT) notation developed by its namesakes specifically for use in computational tabulation.
 Each notational strategy used in knot theory has strengths and weaknesses.
 For example, using DT notation for computation of the Jones polynomial may be more cumbersome than using the Planar Diagram (PD) notation for the same task, as PD directly encodes crossings while DT encodes a walk on a strand.
 The remainder of this section will be the development of the Conway notation, which lays the foundation for the work in this thesis.

 ```{include} conway.md